kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/food-and-movement.md

-# Food and Hydration, and Movement
+# Food and Hydration

 *Estimated Time: 1 hour*

 ---

-In this section, we will discuss the impact that the food and drink that you consume, and the amount that you move your body impact your ability to learn effectively.
+In this section, we will discuss the impact that the food and drink that you consume on your ability to learn effectively.

 ## Food